Kalimuddin/Kalimuddin/README.md

+- 👀 Hi, I’m Kalimuddin, Currently working as JAVA developer and also I have done my personal projects in Machine Learning.
-- 👋 Hi, I’m Kalimuddin, have completed my B.Tech in Information Technology.
+- 👋 I have completed my B.Tech in Information Technology.
 (2017 to 2021)
-- 👀 Currently, I am working as JAVA developer and also I have done my personal projects in Machine Learning.
 - My primary coding language: JAVA and Python

 <!---